emrahcfr/emrahcfr/README.md

-### Hi there 👋 I'm Emrah
+### Hi there 👋 I'm Emrah CAFRİ
-Hi there I'm Emrah CAFRİ.
-I'm currently in the process of learning HTML and CSS, but I want to strive to learn more and more in this field in the future.
+I'm currently in the process of learning HTML, CSS and React but I want to strive to learn more and more in this field in the future.
-Here is the place where I share some project that worked on by mself and with other developers in this process
+Here is the place where I share some project that I worked on by mself and with other developers in this process

 - 🔭 I’m currently working on FrontEnd